Bella Thorne Rocks Daisy Dukes & Flirty Pigtails In Hot New Photos

 “You hiked in those shoes!?
 That’s impressive,” a second Instagrammer chimed in.

-“What a queen I wanna be your friend,” a third wrote with the addition of a few red hearts.
+“What a queen I wanna be your friend,” a third user wrote with the addition of a few red hearts.

 “Was it a hot day Bella?
 Are you wearing sun screen?
-You looke amaze,” another added.
+You look amazing,” another person added.